Natalia-Blinnikova/vk_public_skillbox_analysis/README.md

 <b> vk_public_skillbox_analysis </b>
 # Parcing of the VK-public of Skillbox and analysis for recomendations for SMM
 <br> For Russian scroll down
+### The task
+To perform analytics of the VK-public of Skillbox to produce recomendations for the SMM-department.
 ### What has been made?
 <br> I have parced a public page of Skillbox - this is an online-education company - and analyses retrived data, using pandas.
 <br> I have parced a bit more than 1000 posts in this public and extracted this data about each of them: